nyangweso-rodgers/programming-with-javascript/05-Building-Web-Apps-With-JavaScript/02-ToDo-App/Readme.md

 - The steps outlined covers various functionalities including adding,editing, and deleting tasks, as well as form validations.
 - We structure the code in a such away that it seperate various concerns.
 Functions are defined to handle specific tasks, such as validation, creation,deletion and, editing of tasks.

-## Step 1:Retrieve Element References
+## Step 1:Retrieve HTML Element References

 - Obtain references to the form, input fields, and error message elements using `document.getElementById`.